objektwerks/kafka/README.md

 Kafka
 -----
->The purpose of this project is to prototype and test Kafka features.
+>The purpose of this project is to test Kafka features.

 ***